astanic/crafter-ood/README.md

 python3 main.py --profile=ppo_cnn -crf.render_scoreboard=False
 ```

-To evaluate a PPO CNN agent (change profile argument for other agents) in different CrafterOODapp environments run
+To evaluate a PPO CNN agent (change `profile` argument for other agents) in different CrafterOODapp environments (Table 4) run the commands below.
+Explanation: the comma-separated string contains four numbers, representing the probablities of each of the four object variants appearing in the map.
+For example, 88,4,4,4 means that the first object variant appears with 88% probability, and all the other objects with 4% probability.
+Note that the validation environment always contains only the last three object, with equal likelihood of appearance.
 ``` bash
 python3 main.py --profile=ppo_cnn --el_vars=tczsuk --el_freq_train=25,25,25,25 --el_freq_valid=0,33,33,34
 python3 main.py --profile=ppo_cnn --el_vars=tczsuk --el_freq_train=52,16,16,16 --el_freq_valid=0,33,33,34